-CRESCENT yacht is a 135.50 metre (445 ft) superyacht built by Luerssen in Germany and launched in 2018.
-She can accommodate up to 18 guests and 40 crew members and cost a rumoured US $600 Million.
+CRESCENT yacht is a 135.50 meter (445 ft) superyacht built by Luerssen in Germany and launched in 2018.
+She can accommodate up to 18 guests and 40 crew members and cost a rumored US $600 Million.

 |Exterior Designer:||Zuretti Interior Design|